 - Find and begin targeting keywords that have not yet been targeted by competitors.

-- Discover broad terms used by your target market that you hadn’t thought of yourself.
+- Discover long tail keywords used by your target market that you hadn’t thought of yourself.

-- Find out why your competitor’s website ranks above yours for broad keywords.
+- Find out why your competitor’s website ranks above your specific keywords for broad search terms.

 How to Find Competitors’ Keywords

 Before searching for a convenient tool that generates a list of competitor keywords with a few clicks….STOP.
 Competitor keyword research isn’t quite that simple.
 Although tools can be incredibly helpful, you’ll have to do a little manual digging to compile a comprehensive list of your competitor’s keywords.

 Don’t let the effort required discourage you though.
 While there isn’t a single one-click tool to perform competitor analysis of organic keywords, there are a few different strategies available to smooth out and speed up your research process.

 Top 5 Tools for Figuring Out Your Competitors’ Keywords:

 1. The HTML Page Source of Your Competitor’s Website